yeeland/oui/README.md

 **Important:** see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our versioning system.

-After cloning the `oui` repo, run `npm start` to install dependencies and a linter post-commit hook.
+After cloning the `oui` repo, run `npm install` to install dependencies.

 ### Cheat Sheet